Best wireless Bluetooth speakers that are protected from water, dust, and accidental drops. So, you can confidently take them outside.

 Best overall outdoor portable Bluetooth speaker

-The Flip 5 is a versatile speaker that sound great, is portable, waterproof, and comes from a powerhouse audio brand, JBL.
+The Flip 6 is a versatile speaker that sounds great, is portable, waterproof, and comes from a powerhouse audio brand, JBL.

-20 watts is a big upgrade from Flip 4.
+30 watts is a big upgrade from the previous Flips.
 You can also pair 2 of these speakers for a stereo effect.
 If your friend has one, you can chain them together for double the power.

-JBL Flip 5 is a great all-around option.
-Reliable Bluetooth connectivity, a good battery of 12 hours, and water resistance combined with JBL sound a great option.
+JBL Flip 6 is a great all-around option.
+Reliable Bluetooth connectivity, decent battery life of around 12 hours (around 9 hours in our test), and water resistance combined with JBL sound a great option.
 That is why it’s one of the best outdoor Bluetooth speakers.

 2. Tribit MaxSound Plus